Versailles

 Hyacinthe Rigaud, Louis XIV, 1701-1712

-There are a lot of beautiful examples of collectibles from the era and this fan, although from an unknown Parisian workshop, no doubt would have been treasured as much then as it is now.
+There are a lot of beautiful examples of collectibles from the era.
+This particular fan, although from an unknown Parisian workshop, no doubt would have been treasured as much then as it is now.

 Fan 1776–1800, Unknown workshop, Paris